CompVis/stable-diffusion/README.md

 ![txt2img-stable2](assets/stable-samples/txt2img/merged-0006.png)
 [Stable Diffusion](#stable-diffusion-v1) is a latent text-to-image diffusion model.
-Thanks to a generous compute donation from [Stability AI](https://stability.ai/) and support from [LAION](https://laion.ai/), we were able to train a Latent Diffusion Model on 512x512 images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b/) database.
+Thanks to a generous computer donation from [Stability AI](https://stability.ai/) and support from [LAION](https://laion.ai/), we were able to train a Latent Diffusion Model on 512x512 images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b/) database.
 Similar to Google's [Imagen](https://arxiv.org/abs/2205.11487), this model uses a frozen CLIP ViT-L/14 text encoder to condition the model on text prompts.
 With its 860M UNet and 123M text encoder, the model is relatively lightweight and runs on a GPU with at least 10GB VRAM.